Samaneh-Tousi/R-Basics-Biostatics-and-Bioinformatics-Tutorial/sessions/02-Data-Handling-Cleaning-with-dplyr-and-tidyr.md

 ## Introduction

-Data handling and cleaning are essential skills in data science, statistics, and bioinformatics.
+Data handling and cleaning are essential skills in data science, statistics, and biomedical research.

-Real-world datasets are often:
+Real-world biomedical datasets are often:

 - incomplete
 - duplicated
 - inconsistent
 - improperly formatted
+- difficult to analyze without cleaning

 The `dplyr` and `tidyr` packages from the **tidyverse** provide powerful tools for cleaning and transforming data in R.

 In this tutorial, you will learn how to:

-- import datasets
+- import biomedical datasets
 - inspect data structures
 - manipulate data using `dplyr`
 - reshape data using `tidyr`
 - handle missing values
 - remove duplicates
-- build reproducible workflows
+- build reproducible cleaning workflows

 ---